Ante Starčević: Literary and linguistic work

 Starčević stated his opposition to the Vienna Language Agreement of 1850 in which Serb and Croat linguists agreed on a foundation of a Serbo-Croatian language based on the Shtokavian dialect.
 He also opposed the linguistic concepts of Vuk Stefanović Karadžić and published articles attacking his proposals.
 Starčević denied the existence of a Serb identity and therefore advocated for a Croatian language.
 His position mirrored Karadžić's from the opposite end, as Karadžić viewed all Shtokavian speakers as Serbs while Starčević viewed them all as Croats.

 When Srbski dnevnik from Novi Sad published an article saying that "Croatians write in Serbian", Starčević wrote in response: "Instead of claiming that the Croats use anything else but the Croatian language, those writers who consider themselves Serbs (or whatever they like) would do well to write in the educated and pure Croatian language, like some of them are already doing, and they can call their language Coptic for all I care."
 He published the reply as an unsigned article in Narodne novine, the newspaper of Ljudevit Gaj, so the Serbian side attacked Gaj, wrongly attributing the article to him.
 Starčević subsequently proclaimed he was the author, not Gaj, who cared to maintain good relations with Serbia, distanced himself from his friend.

 Starčević was the only Croatian politician from his era respected by writer Miroslav Krleža.
-Krleža used to compare Starčević's struggles to those of Don Quijote's.
-For Miroslav Krleža Starčević has been the most intelligent Croatian politician.
+Krleža used to compare Starčević's struggles to those of Don Quixote's.
+For Miroslav Krleža, Starčević has been the most intelligent Croatian politician.
 Krleža, however, did not pay much attention to political aspects of his works.